Entangled Asylum in the Nordic Region - (Global Migration and Social Change) by Sarah Scott Ford (Hardcover)

 Book Synopsis

-What happens when human rights norms and law collide with the complexities of asylum decision-making?
+What happens when international human rights norms confront the practical realities of asylum decision-making?

 Review Quotes